standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 Theresa.
 “She may not know it, but she does.”

-“I wish I could do difficult things without knowing {52}it,” said Emily.
+“I wish I could do difficult things without knowing it,” said Emily.
 “I always know, when I do them, so clearly and conceitedly.”

 “Well, that kind of thing must be at the bottom